 Not far from Plaza Mayor is the stunning Royal Palace (Palacio Real), the official residence of the Spanish royals in the city of Madrid.
 The construction started in the 18th century under the reign of Phillip V who wanted to build a new palace on the location of a 9th-century Alcázar (Arab fortress).
 With more than 3400 lavishly furnished rooms, Palacio Real is the largest royal palace in Europe by room area.
 It is often seen as the Spanish rival of Château de Versailles.

 Despite its elaborate design and colossal size, King Felipe VI and the current royal family do not reside here.
 In fact, the palace is only used for state ceremonies.
 Several rooms in the palace are opened to the public, and thus visiting is possible.
 The admission fee costs 10€, but it is free for EU citizens or students of EU universities.
 Directly opposite the palace is the beautiful Catedral de Nuestra Señora de la Almudena, the seat of the Roman Catholic Archdiocese of Madrid.

 3. Calle de Acalá

 The boulevard also runs through a triumphal arch, the Puerta de Acalá.
-This 19.5 meters tall gate was erected in 1778 to celebrate the arrival of King Carlos III at the capital.
-Despite its size, the granite monument features delight sculptures, ornaments, and reliefs.
+This 19.5-meter tall gate was erected in 1778 to celebrate the arrival of King Carlos III at the capital.
+Despite its size, the granite monument features delightful sculptures, ornaments, and reliefs.
 Nevertheless, my favorite building on this boulevard is the Círculo de Bellas Artes.
-On the seventh floor of the so-called “Circle of Beautiful Art”, I found myself standing atop of Madrid as the entire city stretches out under my feet.
+On the seventh floor of the so-called “Circle of Beautiful Art”, I found myself standing atop Madrid as the entire city stretches out under my feet.